kesadilya/eskwelabs_assignments/capstone_details.md

 8. Unit Prices - same item that were bought from different suppliers have very different unit prices.

 # Data Source
-1. 6 years worth of procurement data
+1. 6 years worth of spend data - procurement data on what good/service that was bought, suppliers, dates on deliveries, prices and spend
-2. Inventory data
+2. Inventory in stock data
+3. Outstanding and processed purchase requisitions